Degree Programs Offered

-CSCI 9710 FOUNDATIONS OF SOFTWARE ENGINEERING RESEARCH (3 credits)
+CSCI 9710 METHODS IN SOFTWARE ENGINEERING RESEARCH (3 credits)

 This course provides guidelines on how to conduct research in the field of software engineering by presenting the research methods, classic readings, and development of theories and their application to real life problems.
-The main emphasis of the course is to provide opportunity for in-depth study of topics such as modern software engineering development methodologies and process.
+The main emphasis of the course is to provide opportunity for in-depth study of topics such as contemporary methods for software development.

 CSCI 9810 RESEARCH FOUNDATIONS IN THEORETICAL COMPUTING (3 credits)